Risk Factors For Eating Disorders In Sports

 Coaches and team leaders can do their part by avoiding negative comments about weight or eating habits and emphasizing the role of nutrition in supporting performance and overall health.
 Encouraging athletes to respond to their bodies' hunger and fullness cues rather than adhering to strict dietary rules can help support an intuitive approach to eating.

-Integrating mental health into sports medicine
+Integrating mental health in sports eating disorder discussions

 Recognizing the connection between mental and physical health is relevant to addressing eating disorders in sports.
 Integrating mental health professionals into sports medicine teams can help provide a comprehensive approach to athlete care and well-being.